lhalstro/beamer/README.md

     - beamer template
     - diagrams
 - Make example for how to put movies in beamer
-- Equivalent Power Point template
-- beamer2powerpoint
+- beamer2powerpoint (see pdf2pptx on github)